 Grade Cutoffs: A: 90, B: 80, C: 70, D: 60

-Weekly homework programming assignments, two in-class written exams, three in-class programming quizzes, and an in-class written final exam.
+Bi-weekly homework programming assignments, three in-class written exams, three in-class programming quizzes, and an in-class written final exam.

 We expect academic honor and integrity from students.
 Please study and follow the academic honor code of Georgia Tech: http://www.honor.gatech.edu/content/2/the-honor-code.
 You may collaborate on homework assignments, but your submissions must be your own.
 You may not collaborate on in-class programming quizzes or exams.

-Programming assignments are submitted via T-Square.
 Programming quizzes are due by the end of class.
-Homework assignments are due at 23:55 on the due date.
+Homework assignments are due at 23:55 on the assignment’s due date.
 Multiple resubmissions are allowed, so submit early and often so you aren’t in a rush on the due date.
 Late submissions receive a 0.

 Make-up exams are held at 11:00 on the Tuesday following the exam, unless otherwise announced.
 If the make-up exam room is not announced before the make-up day, report to the TA lab.
 Make-up exams are only given to students with special circumstances such as serious illness, hospitalization, death in the family, judicial procedures, military service, or official school functions.
 Provide us with a copy of your letter from the registrar in advance for official school functions.
 For other excused absences you must provide documentation to the Dean of Students’s office (in the “flag” building near the ice cream cone statue) within one week of your return from illness/activity.
 The Dean of Students will verifiy your excuse and send your instructors a notice.
 The Dean of Student’s office will also send instructors a request for flexibility in cases which don’t fall within the official excuesed absences listed above but warrant considertation.
 An any case, if you believe you should be excused from a scheduled exam and don’t have an excuse from the Registrar, see someone in the Dean of Students’s office.
 Excusal from coursework or make-up opportunities are granted at the sole discretion of your instructor.

 Lecture attendance is required.
 Some information may be presented in lecture and nowhere else.
 It is your responisibility to attend lecture regularly and pay attention.